Frequently Asked Questions

 Most Pearl Harbor Tours depart from Waikiki.
 If you are staying in a private residence or at a hotel outside of Waikiki there are other options.

 Sometimes it makes sense to drive or get a ride to Waikiki and start your tour from there.
 Most guests either park at the Honolulu Zoo or at Ala Moana Shopping Center.
 If you plan to go shopping or eat at the Shopping Center after your tour, Ala Moana Shopping Center is a good choice.
-The pick-up will be across the street at the Ala Moana Hotel or the nearby Ilikai Hotel.
+The pickup will be from the Ilikai Hotel which is a short walk away.

 Tour companies are NOT allowed to meet guests at Pearl Harbor.